Manni: History

-In October 2024, there was a massacre of around 150 people.
+Between October 6 and 8 2024, JNIM militants attacked the town and massacred at least 150 civilians and burned down much of the town.
+The initial attacks occurred after the terrorists cut off mobile networks, where they then proceeded to attack the main market of the town.
+The following day, they returned to the town to attack the hospital.
+On the final day, the terrorists returned to massacre all the men they could find.

 Economy

 Economic and commercial center of the department, the village benefits from its central location for trade between the north and the south of the province of Gnagna.

 Transports

 The village is crossed by national road 18.

 Health and education

 Manni hosts a medical center and a health and social promotion center (CSPS).